bluemixgaragelondon/lrsc-bluemix-bridge/README.md

     └── AA-AA-AA-AA-FF-FF-FF-FF.CLIENT.key.jks
 ```

+You will want to download the **lrsc-bridge** Linux 64bit go binary &amp; Bluemix app deployment **manifest.yml** from [Jazz Hub](https://hub.jazz.net/project/bluemixgarage/lrsc-bridge/overview).
+Clicking any file in a Jazz Hub repository will open it in a preview mode.
+There will be a download button under the **Git URL** link.

-In a separate folder, place these 4 files:
+Create a new folder and place the following 4 files in it:

-1. **lrsc-bridge** - from this repository, this is the latest stable go binary compiled for Linux 64bit (the Bluemix default)
+1. **lrsc-bridge** - downloaded from the Jazz Hub repository
-1. **manifest.yml** - from this repository, used by the cf cli when pushing to Bluemix
+1. **manifest.yml** - downloaded from the Jazz Hub repository
-1. **client.cert** - download from LRSC web, this is your LRSC router TLS certificate
+1. **client.cert** - downloaded from LRSC web, renamed from AA-AA-AA-AA-FF-FF-FF-FF.CLIENT.cert in our example
-1. **client.key** - download from LRSC web, this is your LRSC router TLS private key
+1. **client.key** - downloaded from LRSC web, renamed from AA-AA-AA-AA-FF-FF-FF-FF.CLIENT.key in our example

 You will need to rename the **host** entry in the **manifest.yml** file as it will clash with our own **lrsc-bridge** instance.
 Host names must be unique per Bluemix region.
 You might want to use the same name for the **name** entry, but it's not a requirement.